StanislavLakhtin/clion_freertos_stm32f103_template/README.md

 Build finished
 ```

 The project is assembled.
-You can flash into the controller.
+You can flash it into the controller.

 For hobby purposes, I use brilliant [blackmagic probe](https://github.com/blacksphere/blackmagic/wiki).
 You can use the programmer that you like best.